Welcome and thank you for visiting our site.

 Unique holiday experience

 As a result of increased tourism in the Mallee, Rohan and Jacqui decided to expand Skymirror in order to deliver a unique quality holiday experience.
 Their focus on the photographer market segment was driven by Photographers seeking unique subjects and a demand for honing their craft.
-Dan Colombo, a professional photographer, has assisted in the development of the gallery side of the business since its' inception and is now managing the gallery, delivering quality advice, printing and editing services, sales, as well as incredibly delicous artisan coffee by Ricci.
+Dan Colombo, a professional photographer, has assisted in the development of the gallery side of the business since its' inception and is now managing the gallery, delivering quality advice, printing and editing services and sales, as well as incredibly delicous artisan coffee by Ricci.

 We now offer: